 Children who have special educational needs have individual targets.
 These can be set by the class teacher, by the Specialist Inclusion Team if they suggest a Learning Support Programme or by the Speech and Language therapist.
 The targets are measurable and are reviewed termly or more frequently if appropriate.
+Most of the time, these targets will be linked to a specific intervention or adaptation, matched to the child's presenting needs.
 Parents are invited to review meetings to discuss their child's progress towards their targets and to plan for next steps.